Nature and Ourselves, Shapes, Winter Birds, Simple Machines

 Nursery is the beginning of a child’s Far Brook journey where friendship, community, and love of learning are fostered through a broad range of play experiences.

-Library: In Nursery, students build up their pre-literacy skills in their weekly library class by using a book’s illustrations as clues to understand the meaning of a story.
+In Nursery, students build up their pre-literacy skills in their weekly library class by using a book’s illustrations as clues to understand the meaning of a story.
 They practice “reading” and mimicking the non-verbal expressions and emotions of characters in books as a key stepping-stone in the development of empathy.
 They begin to explore the difference between fiction and non-fiction and to learn how the spine label on a library book can help them to determine whether a book is an expression of the author’s imagination or a source of factual information.

 Dance: Dance for Nursery students is an introduction to movement and creativity, with an emphasis on game-playing and active learning with our bodies.
 Students learn the importance of listening to others, both verbally and visually, and assuming the roles of both leader and follower in weekly dance activities.
-Creative dances are made with direction from the dance teaching artists and incorporating movement invention from the students, building towards the performance of dance work in Kindergarten and beyond.
+Creative dances are made with direction from the dance teaching artists and incorporating movement invention from the students, building towards the performance of dance work the following year in Kindergarten and beyond.